-My name is Marc Nieuwenhuys and I suffer from depression.
+My name is Marc Nieuwenhuys and I live with and successfully manage my depression.
 In December 2019, I completed a solo 2400 kilometre expedition down Australia's longest river, the Mighty Murray River.
 I've spent the past seven years battling my illness.
 It's been a long and lonely journey, one that's kept me isolated from my family and the people closest to me.
 And I've never spoken openly about my experience — until now.

 Earlier this year, something important occurred to me.
 I realised that I had a choice.
 I could spend another seven years at the bottom of a deep, dark hole.
 I could let my depression control every waking hour.
 Or I could do something drastic to turn my life around.